shopmonkeyus/eds/README.md

 A full command utilizing the importer would look like:
 `go run . server --creds ../creds/eds-creds/shopmonkey_shop.creds --consumer-prefix Shopmonkey_20231018 --importer "https://storage.googleapis.com/bucket-name/import-file.jsonl.gz"  --dump-dir . --verbose "snowflake://j5m1th:p455w0rd@tzflycky-cu81015/mydb/PUBLIC?warehouse=COMPUTE_WH&client_session_keep_alive=true" `

-The importer has only been tested on Snowflake as of 11/14/23

 ### Logging

 You can turn on verbose logging with `--verbose` flag.